hmgoalie35/chexx/README.md

 # Generating the model
 * Run `./part2.sh`
-    * Depending on the last checkpoint, you will have to update `model.ckpt-<chkpt_number>` in the script.
+    * Depending on the last checkpoint, you will have to update `model.ckpt-<chkpt_number>` in the script

 # Applying the model to video
 * Use the `ChexxTracker` class.
 Modify as necessary `src/run.py`